 What is the composition of the advisory group?

 This group includes both AFS-USA staff and volunteers.
 Volunteer representation is based on AFS volunteer experience, interest and skills.
-Members should be drawn from a cross section of the country and can miss no more than three consecutive meetings or five meetings per year at the discretion of the Chair and the Director of Participant Support.
+Members should be drawn from a cross section of the country and can miss no more than three consecutive meetings or five meetings per year at the discretion of the Chair and the Participant Support Manager.

-The group is accountable to the Director of Participant Support.
+The group is accountable to the Participant Support Manager.

 How much time is required?